Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games

+In this section, we present Monte Carlo simulation results to illustrate $k$-EPL's finite sample properties.
+The simulations presented here are based on the dynamic game of entry and exit in Example \ref{exa:Wholesale-Club-Store}, parameterized to match a model with five heterogeneous firms from \citet{AgMir2007}.
+The appendix includes further Monte Carlo simulations for two other models: (i) a small-scale dynamic model from \citet{PesSD2008}; and (ii) a static game from \citet{PesSD2010}.
+The dynamic model in \citet{PesSD2008} exhibits multiple -- possibly best-reply-unstable -- equilibria (with data generated from only one of them), which can be challenging for other iterative methods.
+The static game in \citet{PesSD2010} provides a setting where we can easily compare $\infty$-EPL to the MLE computed via the nested fixed-point algorithm.

-In this section we report the results of a series of Monte Carlo experiments based on the model of \citet{AgMir2007}.
-This is an empirically relevant model that forms the basis of many applications but has also been used (sometimes in simplified forms) in simulation studies by \citet{KasShim2012}, \citet{EgLaiSu2015}, \citet{BugniBunt2020}, \citet{BlevKim2019}, and \citet{AgMarcoux2019}.
+The simulations in this section are based on an empirically relevant model that forms the basis of many applications but has also been used (sometimes in simplified forms) in simulation studies by \citet{KasShim2012}, \citet{EgLaiSu2015}, \citet{BugniBunt2020}, \citet{BlevKim2019}, and \citet{AgMarcoux2019}.
 In particular, \citet{AgMarcoux2019} discuss in detail how the spectral radius of the NPL operator increases with the strength of competition in the model.
 As such, we take as our baseline case the parameters as Experiment 2 of \citet{AgMir2007}.
 We then follow \citet{AgMarcoux2019} and increase the competitive effect parameter, $\theta_{\text{RN}}$ to investigate how $k$-EPL and $k$-NPL behave as the spectral radius of the NPL operator increases to the point of instability and beyond.

 The model is a dynamic entry-exit game with $\lvert\mathcal{J\rvert}=5$ firms that operate in $N$ independent markets.
 The firms have heterogeneous fixed costs.
 There is a single common market state, the market size, which can take one of five values: $s_{it}\in\lbrace1,2,3,4,5\rbrace$.
 Market size follows a $5\times5$ transition matrix and we use the same transition matrix as \citet{AgMir2007}.
 The other observable states are the incumbency statuses of the five firms, denoted $a_{i,t-1}^{j}$.
 There are therefore $5\times2^{5}=160$ distinct states in the model.
 Hence the state in market $i$ at time $t$ can be represented in vector form as $x_{it}=(s_{it},a_{i,t-1}^{1},a_{i,t-1}^{2},a_{i,t-1}^{3},a_{i,t-1}^{4},a_{i,t-1}^{5})$.